openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 Some users might want to develop Analytics features on their instance of the Open edX platform.
-Because of the large number of dependencies needed to develop extensions to Analytics, edX has created a separate developer stack, known as the Analytics Devstack.
-We strongly recommend that you install the Analytics Devstack instead of adding Analytics extensions to an instance of Devstack.
+Because of the large number of dependencies needed to develop extensions to Analytics, edX has created a separate developer stack, known as analytics devstack.
+We strongly recommend that you install the Analytics Devstack instead of adding Analytics extensions to an instance of devstack.

-Analytics Devstack is a modified version of the :ref:`Open edX developer stack<Info Devstack>`.
+Analytics devstack is a modified version of the :ref:`Open edX developer stack<Info Devstack>`.
 This development environment provides all of the services and tools needed to modify the Open edX Analytics Pipeline, Data API, and Insights projects.